DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 Regarding original and amended Claims 1, 3, 6, Rifkin teaches a water-based confectionery as Rifkin teaches a confectionery for aeration and an aerated confectionery comprising more than one sweetener in an amount of 30 to 85% by weight and includes sugar, sucrose, corn syrups, glucose, fructose, dextrose, etc., (Paragraph 12), at least one stabilizer which can include whey protein, egg albumen, casein and soya (Paragraph 13), where soy protein is a plant-based protein, at least one emulsifier, water in an amount of 2-20% by weight, a first active ingredient and an enrobing layer, where the confectionery is aerated and thus comprises air and/or inert gas (Paragraph 7-12, Page 8, Claim 1), where the amount of sugar meets the claimed range.
 Since Applicant discloses the water-based confectionery comprises 0.1 to 10% by weight water when separately added, with more water coming from sugar syrups or other ingredients (Page 3 of specification), the aerated confectionery of Rifkin is seen as water-based.
-Rifkin teaches the confectionery has a pH of 5.0 (Paragraph 23), which meets the claimed limitation of less than 5.5 or where the pH is between 2 and 5.
-Rifkin teaches a water activity in the range of 0.45 to 0.65 (Paragraph 7), therefore meeting the claimed limitation of a water activity less than 0.67.
+Rifkin teaches the confectionery has a pH of not greater than 5.0 (Paragraph 23), which renders obvious the claimed limitation of less than 5 and meets the limitation of where the pH is greater than 2.
+Furthermore, it has been found that a prima facie case of obviousness exists where the claimed ranges and prior art ranges do not overlap but are close enough that one skilled in the art would have expected them to have the same properties.
+See MPEP 2144.05 I. Rifkin teaches a water activity in the range of 0.45 to 0.65 (Paragraph 7), therefore meeting the claimed limitation of a water activity less than 0.67.
 Rifkin teaches the stabilizer is present in an amount up to 10% by weight of the confectionery and teaches that the stabilizer functions to help form and retain the pores or pockets of gas within the confectionery (Paragraphs 13-14).
 Therefore, Rifkin teaches the protein, which can be a plant-based protein, stabilizes the water-based aerated confectionery and teaches protein in an amount that meets the claimed range and in an amount of at least 2% by weight of the aerated confectionery.

 Regarding amended Claim 1, Rifkin fails to teach where the plant-based protein is a hydrolyzed pea protein.